VasilGVasilev/simpleChat/README.md

 # [VGV Chat](https://vgvchat.000webhostapp.com/)

 ## Description
 A simple chat web application that has authentication of users.
-Once logged-in users can search for all other users in DB and add them by selecting their name.
+Once logged-in, users can search for all other users in DB and add them by selecting their name.
 This loads a chat between current user and searched user.
 This chat is updated in real time.

 ## What's in the stack